 - Submit a proposal (details coming soon).
 Eligibility guidelines:

-- Director of the film must be a woman and person of color
+- Director of the film must identify as a woman and person of color

 - The funded film must be made in accordance with the treatment that will be provided in the official RFP.